-Converting Your Furnace from Standard Efficiency to High Efficiency
+Converting Your Furnace From Standard Efficiency to High Efficiency

 What Homeowners Need to Know About Converting to a High-Efficiency Furnace